Wallace Ross: Early life

-Wallace Ross was born in Memramcook, New Brunswick, Canada on 20 February 1857.
+Wallace Ross was born in Memramcook, New Brunswick, British North America on 20 February 1857.
 He went to Saint John as a young teenager looking for work and he gained employment with a boatman who quickly saw the potential of the young man.
 Soon he was racing other young men and beating them.
+On July 10, 1873, Ross took on his first rowing contest, worth $50, racing against John Harding.
+It took place at the Saint John Harbour, from the Long wharf to and around the Beacon Light and back again, and Ross emerged victorious.
 His first big race was in August 1873 at the Coronation Regatta where he raced, and lost, to Alex Brayley for the Championship of New Brunswick.
 By 1876 he had improved enough to beat Brayley twice; once at a harbour regatta, the second in June on the Kennebecasis River.
 This race was over five miles with a turn n the middle and a stake of $500 a side.
 Ross won well and on the strength of this challenged Ned Hanlan who was the champion of Canada and the United States.
 Hanlan ignored this challenge so Ross claimed to be the Canadian Champion by default; a claim not necessarily accepted by everyone.
 He was described as being a big strapping fellow who was over six feet tall and weighed 185 pounds.
 Another match was subsequently arranged against Brayley, this time for $1000 a side.
 Ross sculled the course in a time ninety seconds under the previous record which convinced his backers that they had a very fast man; possibly the fastest in North America.